maxviazov/Spring-Frameworks-/Migrating from earlier versions of the Spring Framework.md

 ### Enforced minimum dependency versions
 As of Spring Framework 4.1, several optional dependencies are required to be within the supported range: in particular, _EhCache 2.5+, Quartz 2.1.4+, Jackson 2.1+, and ROME 1.5+_ (see below for details about 4.x dependency declarations in the Spring Framework 4.0 section).
 Older versions have still been tolerated in the Spring Framework 4.0.x line for a smoother upgrade path; as of 4.1, the intended minimum versions are being enforced. _Most importantly, don't use Quartz 1.8.x anymore; upgrade to Quartz 2.1.4+ instead!_

+Note that as of Spring Framework 4.1.4, Apache HttpComponents HttpClient needs to be 4.3+ across the framework.
+The previous partial tolerance of old HttpClient versions had to be dropped in order to fix several configuration issues when running against 4.3+.

 ## Migrating to Spring Framework 4.0
 For a general overview of new features, refer to [New Features and Enhancements in Spring Framework 4.0](http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/htmlsingle/#new-in-4.0) in the reference documentation.